KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Author:** J

-**Description:** Inexplicably, Force cages were given certain water texture properties which caused them to generate horrid visual lag whenever the player's camera faced their direction.
+**Description:** Inexplicably, Force Cages (basically space prison cells) were given certain water texture properties which caused them to generate horrid visual lag whenever the player's camera faced their direction.
 This simple mod removes this property to resolve the issue, and also optionally enhances the force cage's model and texture

 **Category & Tier:** Bugfix, Graphics Improvement / 1 - Essential